danielWagnerr/Python_Monolithic/README.md

 # Python_Monolithic
-A proof of concept of a monolithic architecture written in python and using flask and json Simulate a simple library system.
+ A proof of concept of a monolithic architecture written in python and using flask and json.
+ Simulate a simple library system.

 Architecture Example: